surifirstpin/biplus_documentation/docs/Views.md

 ## Usage of functions, logical & arithmetical operations in Custom Fields

- #### Below are the list of function and parameters used while defining a fields under table :

 - **Name** of the field.
 - **label** the derived field.
 - **Data_type** have supporting parameters and string is used as  Default parameter while deriving the fields for custom table.